 Assistant Superintendent – A smaller district may not have any assistant superintendents, but a large district may have several.
 The assistant superintendent oversees a specific part or parts of a school district’s daily operations.
 For example, there may be an assistant superintendent for curriculum and another assistant superintendent for transportation.
 The assistant superintendent is overseen by the district superintendent.

 Principal – The principal oversees the daily operations of an individual school building within a district.
 The principal is primarily in charge overseeing the students and faculty/staff in that building.
 They are also responsible for building community relationships within their area.
-The principal is also often responsible for interviewing perspective candidates for job openings within their building and making recommendations to the superintendent.
+The principal is often responsible for interviewing prospective candidates for job openings within their building as well as making recommendations to the superintendent for hiring a new teacher.

 Assistant Principal – A smaller district may not have any assistant principals, but a large district may have several.
 The assistant principal may oversee a specific part or parts of a school’s daily operations.
 For example, there may be an assistant superintendent who oversees all student discipline either for the entire school or for a particular grade depending on the size of the school.
 The assistant principal is overseen by the building principal.